 - All parts of the arms and legs should be modestly covered.

 - It is not permissible to wear only T shirts/vests or shorts when visiting the Mosque.

-- Women and girls should wear modest full length skirts or loose trousers.
+- Women and girls should wear modest full length skirts or loose trousers (If possible)

-- When entering the mosque prayer halls, women should cover their hair and head with a scarf.
+- When entering the mosque prayer halls, women should cover their hair and head with a scarf (If possible)

-- All would need to take their shoes off when entering the prayer halls.
+- Everyone would need to take their shoes off when entering the prayer halls.